jp-powers/MELE-AutoSave-History/README.md

-# MELE AutoSave to Save
+# Mass Effect Legendary Edition Autosave History

 This Powershell script is a basic Powershell script with a WinForms GUI to automatically identify new Autosaves and copy them to regular saves so you can roll back if you made a mistake but don't want to replay large stretches of the game.